martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Convex Region

-When receiving an ACK in congestion avoidance, if CUBIC is not in the TCP-friendly region and *cwnd* is larger than or equal to *W<sub>max</sub>*, then CUBIC is in the convex region.
+When receiving an ACK in congestion avoidance, if CUBIC is not in the AIMD-friendly region and *cwnd* is larger than or equal to *W<sub>max</sub>*, then CUBIC is in the convex region.
 The convex region indicates that the network conditions might have been perturbed since the last congestion event, possibly implying more available